KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/project/part_5_install_a_dependency_via_command_line.md

 This is the **home** of the library on **npm**, where you can find links to the author(s), documentation, support, etc. Try substituting the last part with another library, such as **jquery**.
 {% endhint %}

-1. On the command line, type: `npm install --save lodash`
+1. On the command line, type: `npm install lodash`

   {% hint style='danger' %}
   #### npm warnings